Its-treason/md-files-to-pdf/README.md

 --doc-path "path/to/md-files" // Requiered, Path to Folder with MarkDown files --out-path "path/to/pdf" // Requiered, Path where the PDF should me saved --heading "Example" // Optional, Heading at the top.
-Default: Folder-Name
+Default: Folder-Name --output-html "path/to/html" // Optional, save the generated HTML file, helpful for debugging --generate-toc // Optional, Generate a Table of Contents at the Top of the File
 ```

 ## Development